rafgraph/react-interactive/README.md

 ### Typing props passed to `<Interactive>`

 Sometimes you need to type the props object that is passed to an `<Interactive>` component, to do this use the type `InteractiveProps<as>`.
+Also see [TypeScriptExamples.tsx](https://github.com/rafgraph/react-interactive/blob/main/demo/src/other/TypeScriptExamples.tsx) in the demo app.

 ```ts
 import { Interactive, InteractiveProps } from 'react-interactive';